![NEW SOCIAL MEDIA BILL NAME (2)](https://www.schatz.senate.gov/imo/media/image/NEW%20SOCIAL%20MEDIA%20BILL%20NAME%20(2).png)

 Does this bill pose risks to LGBTQ+ youth by potentially denying them access to social media?

-This bill does not prevent LGBTQ+ youth from accessing relevant resources online and we have worked closely with LGBTQ+ groups while crafting this legislation to ensure that this bill will not negatively impact that community.
+This bill does not prevent LGBTQ+ youth from accessing relevant resources online.
+We have worked closely with LGBTQ+ groups while crafting this legislation to ensure that this bill will not negatively impact this community.

 Does the bill affect YouTube Kids?